I am a 2nd-year Ph.D. student at the University of Massachusetts Amherst, Manning College of Information & Computer Sciences,

-advised by Prof. Ali Sarvghad and Prof. Ravi Karkar.
+advised by Prof. Ravi Karkar and Prof. Ali Sarvghad .

 I received a B.S in Computer Science and Engineering from Sungkyungkwan University and completed an exchange student program at the University of Texas at Austin.